FNDaaS: Content-agnostic Detection of Fake News sites: ML-based Fake News Detection

 \subsection{Asynchronous vs. Real-time ML Classification}

-For the training and testing, we performed a split of the data ($35$ selected features for the $1822$ websites) into $60\%$ for training, $20\%$ for validation, and $20\%$ for testing.
+For the training and testing, we performed a split of the data ($35$ selected features for the $1822$ websites) into $80\%$ for training and validation (by applying 5-fold cross-validation method), and $20\%$ for testing on unseen data.
 Example classifiers for this process can be either classic ML methods such as Random Forest or Logistic Regression, as well as Neural Networks ($NN$).
 Next, we outline experiments we did with both types of classifiers.

 \point{NN-based Classifier} A simple NN classifier for this problem can have the following layered architecture: \begin{enumerate} \item[L1:] Feature/Input layer \item[L2:] Batch Normalization layer \item[L3:] Dense Layer (\emph{relu} activation function) with X neurons \item[L4:] Dropout layer (rate=0.1) \item[L5:] Classification/Output layer \end{enumerate} X is varied in the range of 8, 16, 32, \dots, 128.